French Silk Pie is a rich, velvety dessert with a smooth, indulgent filling. It’s light, airy, and melts in your mouth.

 This is a fantastic pie to make ahead of time because the mousse needs at least 4 hours to chill properly, and the longer the chilling time, the better it tastes.
 Fill the crust and let the chocolate filling set the night before your event.
 Top with fresh whipped cream and chill for 30 minutes before serving.

-Silk Pie can also be frozen whole or in individual slices, with or without the whipped topping.
-For best results, once the pie is completely set, pop it into the freezer uncovered for 2 hours.
+Silk Pie freezes well, whole or in individual slices.
+For best results, completely set the pie, and pop it into the freezer for 2 hours.
 After it’s frozen, you can more easily wrap the pie with plastic wrap without squishing anything.
 Thaw at room temperature until soft enough to eat, or thaw overnight in the fridge before serving.

 Baking Recipe Tips & Tricks